aidanbirky/LotusUserCreator/README.md

 # Terrible Scripts
-Here lies a few terrible scripts.
+Here are a few terrible scripts.
 Some worse than others